roryprimrose/roryprimrose.github.io/_posts/2007-08-03-coding-standards-string-vs-string-etc.md

 date: 2007-08-03 11:09:00 +10:00
 ---

  I recently [posted][0] about some coding standards I have been reviewing.
-There is another standard that has plagued me where my research doesn&#39;t really offer any solid guidance.
+There is another standard that has plagued me where my research doesn't really offer any solid guidance.

  It is the old argument of: